About

 12 x 15 x 14"

 Horror Mask was created for practical use at Scream Town haunted attraction.
 Inspired by classic American slasher films, the mask was part of a larger "murder monster" ensemble, including a blood-stained fur coat and walking staff covered in gore and recycled doll parts.
+Constructed of scrap metal, reclaimed wire, and other recycled materials with new ink & varnish, this uniquely wearable piece remains in the Studio private collection and is available for occasional loan.